OSGeo/gdal/doc/source/user/sql_sqlite_dialect.rst

 has been issued.

-Starting with GDAL 3.9, GDAL installs a custom LIKE comparison, such that UTF-8 characters are taken into account by ``LIKE`` and ``ILIKE`` operators.
+Starting with GDAL 3.9, GDAL installs a custom LIKE comparison, such that UTF-8 characters are taken into account by ``LIKE`` operator.

-For ILIKE case insensitive comparisons, this is restricted to the `ASCII <https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block)>`__, `Latin-1 Supplement <https://en.wikipedia.org/wiki/Latin-1_Supplement_(Unicode_block)>`__, `Latin Extended-A <https://en.wikipedia.org/wiki/Latin_Extended-A>`__,
+For case insensitive comparisons, this is restricted to the `ASCII <https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block)>`__, `Latin-1 Supplement <https://en.wikipedia.org/wiki/Latin-1_Supplement_(Unicode_block)>`__, `Latin Extended-A <https://en.wikipedia.org/wiki/Latin_Extended-A>`__,